MSIAC expertise in propulsion covers both propelling charges and solid rocket motors.

 - Mitigation Techniques for Munitions - MTM

-MSIAC works on the Science & Technology aspects of Integrated Munitions Health Management through a collaboration with the AVT-212 group from the NATO Science & Technology Organisation.
-This activity led to a Cooperative Demonstration of Technology at NATO Headquarters where several nations got the chance to present the concept and the benefits of IMHM to key NATO stakeholders and representatives from NATO nations.
-A video summarizes the key elements that were presented (https://www.youtube.com/watch?v=2t15ZgpoxJs) and the technical report is available on weblink. https://www.msiac.nato.int/products-services/publications/l-192-integrated-munitions-health-management-imhm
+MSIAC also works on the safety and cost-benefit aspects of Munitions Health Management (MHM) through a collaboration with the AVT community from the NATO Science & Technology Organisation.
+This activity led to two Cooperative Demonstrations of Technology (CDT) at NATO Headquarters, in 2014 and 2019, where several nations got the chance to present the concept and the benefits of MHM to key NATO stakeholders and representatives from NATO nations.
+A video summarizes the key elements that were presented in 2014 (https://www.youtube.com/watch?v=2t15ZgpoxJs) and the technical report from the 2019 CDT is available on weblink.

-Support is provided to update the Allied Publications related to the Response Descriptors, the Bullet Impact test, the Shaped Charge Jet attack and the Fragment Impact test for the CNAD Ammunition Safety Group SG/B.
+Support is provided to update the Allied Publications related to IM Test procedures and their harmonization with the UN Manual of Tests and Criteria for the CNAD Ammunition Safety Group SG/B.